turbonemesis/constitution/CONSTITUTION.md

 ### Article VII: Statement of Compliance

-Section 1 - The {OrgAbbreviation} shall comply with all {CompanyName}, local, state, and federal regulations and rules.
+Section 1 - The {OrgAbbreviation} shall comply with all {CompanyName}, local, state, and federal rules and regulations.

 ### Article VIII - Ratification